Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models: Numerical Applications

 \subsubsection{Galaxy Data}

-We further demonstrate the performance of our method using the well-known galaxy data, a benchmark dataset from the Bayesian mixture model literature \citep{fruhwirth2019handbook}.
-As explained in Section \ref{section1}, this dataset has been extensively analyzed under a variety of mixture models, including those by \cite{escobar1995bayesian}, and \cite{richardson1997bayesian}, where models with three to seven components were considered.
+We further demonstrate the performance of our method using the galaxy data, a well-known benchmark dataset \citep{fruhwirth2019handbook}.
+This dataset has been extensively analyzed under a variety of parametric and nonparametric models, including those by \cite{escobar1995bayesian}, and \cite{richardson1997bayesian}.
+In most analyses the number of groups in the data is considered to be between three and seven.

-We evaluate the data on the same models used in the previous examples, which are the BP, the DPM, and MFM.
-The posterior under theses choices were generated under the same specifications as defined in Section \ref{simdata}.
-From the posterior predictive distribution $\tilde{f}$ we generated a sample of size $\tilde{N}= 2000$.
-We generate the density summaries estimates with uncertainty quantification using finite mixture models with Gaussian kernels, as described in Algorithms \ref{algo_estimate}, and \ref{algo2}, respectively.
-In this example we also implement the conditional probability and k-means loss, defined in Sections \ref{section41} and \ref{section42}, respectively, to determine cluster allocations and uncertainty estimates.
+We evaluated the data using the same models as in the previous examples, BP, DPM, and MFM.
+The posteriors were generated under the same specifications described in Section \ref{simdata}.
+From the posterior predictive distribution $\tilde{f}$, we drew a sample of size $\tilde{N} = 2000$, for each model.
+We set $K_{\text{max}} = 10$ and obtained the sequence of density summary estimates using finite mixture models with Gaussian kernels, as described in Algorithm \ref{algo_estimate}.
+Figure \ref{galaxy_all} (a), interpreted through the heuristic defined in Section \ref{section23}, shows that a Gaussian summary bewteen three and four components, provides a reasonable approximation for the predictive posterior under the BP prior, while four components are needed for the DPM and MFM priors.
+In these cases, the average discrepancy $\bar{d}_{n}^k$ is close to zero, confirming the adequacy of the approximation.

+Given the choices of $K^*$ for the different models, we projected their posteriors via Algorithm \ref{algo2} and obtained the corresponding lower-dimensional approximations.
+In addition, we applied the conditional probability and $k$-means loss functions, defined in Sections \ref{section51} and \ref{section42}, respectively, to determine cluster allocations and quantify uncertainty.